 SACPSSA conducts a Touch Football Carnival programme each year over four days, usually in Term 3.

 A senior age group championship competition (Year 5/6 Boys and Girls) is offered on one of the carnival days (usually the Wednesday).
 All other competitions are focused on mass participation.
-The age group sections are Year 3/4 and Year 5/6 on all days; with Day 4 offering an extra age group section of Year 6/7, for those schools who still have Year 7s at their school.
+The age group sections are Year 3/4 and Year 5/6 on all four days.

 Participation Certificates can be downloaded from the SACPSSA website here.

 The carnival will be held at Park 17, Touch SA Headquarters located corner of Greenhill Road and Beaumont Road.

 The 2020 Boys and Girls Championship Competition winners were again St Thomas’, Goodwood.
 This makes St Thomas’ the champions in both boys and girls for two consecutive years.
 Congratulations!
 (See photos below from 2019.)